0xSlyv/.arch-dot-files/README.md

 ## License

 These dotfiles are shared under the MIT License.
-Use them, modify them, share them - spread the dark AMOLED love!
+Use them, modify them, share them!

 ---